epam/edp-install/docs/operator-guide/install-ingress-nginx.md

-# Install Ingress-nginx
+# Install NGINX Ingress Controller

-Inspect the prerequisites and the main steps to perform for installing [ingress-nginx](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) on Kubernetes.
+Inspect the prerequisites and the main steps to perform for installing [Install NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/) on Kubernetes.

 ## Prerequisites